GewelsJI/VPS/README.md

 <p align="center">
     <img src="./assets/Pathological-min.gif"/> <br />
     <em>
     Figure 1: Annotation of SUN-SEG dataset.
-The object-level segmentation masks in SUN-SEG dataset of different pathological categories, which is densely annotated with experienced annotators and verified by colonoscopy-related researchers to ensure the quality of the proposed dataset.
+The object-level segmentation masks in the SUN-SEG dataset of different pathological categories, which is densely annotated with experienced annotators and verified by colonoscopy-related researchers to ensure the quality of the proposed dataset.
     </em>
 </p>